gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 It's often convenient to store large arrays of data in a texture.
-In WebGL 1 you could do that but you could only address textures with texture cooridnates (0.0 to 1.0).
-In WebGL2 you can look up values from a texture by pixel/texel coordinates directly making array access slighly easier
+In WebGL 1 you could do that but you could only address textures with texture coordinates (0.0 to 1.0).
+In WebGL2 you can look up values from a texture by pixel/texel coordinates directly making array access slightly easier

     vec4 values = texelFetch(sampler, ivec2Position, lod);